 Newnham Road and Wecker Road intersection upgrade - Mount Gravatt East

-Brisbane City Council is upgrading the intersection of Newnham Road and Wecker Road in Mount Gravatt East.
+Brisbane City Council is pleased to announce that the Newnham Road and Wecker Road intersection upgrade is now complete.

-This project will improve overall intersection operation and safety for all road users, as well as ensure it can cater for future traffic demands.
+The project has improved the overall operation of the intersection and enhanced safety for all road users, as well as ensuring the intersection can cater for future traffic demands and a growing population in South East Queensland.

 Project summary